-- 1. If there is probable cause that a person has committed a crime for which the law stipulates imprisonment, or the person will flee or will not appear before a court, destroys information important for a case, or will commit a new crime, upon motion of the prosecutor, the court, according to the place of investigation and without oral hearing, shall deliver a ruling for the arrest of the person.
-The ruling may not be appealed. - 2.
-A person may be arrested without a court ruling if: - a) the person has been caught in action while or immediately after committing a crime (in flagrante delicto); - b) the person has been seen at the crime scene, and a criminal prosecution is immediately initiated to arrest him/her; - c) a clear trace of crime has been found on or with the person or on his/her clothes; - d) the person has fled after committing a crime, but he/she is identified by an eyewitness; - e) the person may flee; - f) the person is wanted. - 3.
-A person may be arrested without a court ruling only if there is a probable cause that the person has committed a crime and the risk that he/she may flee, not appear before the court, destroy information that is important for the case, or commit a new crime cannot be prevented by an alternative measure that is proportional to the circumstances of the alleged crime and to personal characteristics of the accused.
+1. If there is probable cause that a person has committed a crime for which the law stipulates imprisonment, or the person will flee or will not appear before a court, destroys information important for a case, or will commit a new crime, or if the issue of requesting consent from a foreign state in accordance with Article 16(4) of the Law of Georgia on International Cooperation in Criminal Matters is under consideration, upon motion of the prosecutor, the court, according to the place of investigation and without oral hearing, shall deliver a ruling for the arrest of the person.
+The ruling may not be appealed.

+2. A person may be arrested without a court ruling if:

+a) the person has been caught in action while or immediately after committing a crime (in flagrante delicto);

+- b) the person has been seen at the crime scene, and a criminal prosecution is immediately initiated to arrest him/her; - c) a clear trace of crime has been found on or with the person or on his/her clothes; - d) the person has fled after committing a crime, but he/she is identified by an eyewitness; - e) the person may flee; - f) the person is wanted;

+g) this possibility is provided for in the Law of Georgia on International Cooperation in Criminal Matters.

+3. A person may be arrested without a court ruling only if there is a probable cause that the person has committed a crime and the risk that he/she may flee, not appear before the court, destroy information that is important for the case, or commit a new crime cannot be prevented by an alternative measure that is proportional to the circumstances of the alleged crime and to personal characteristics of the accused.